Omega-Zero/monteHall/README.md

 # monteHall
-Debunk or prove the Monte Hall theory of having a higher probability of choosing the door with a prize by switching doors after choosing one door and having one revealed to you
+Debunk or prove the Monte Hall theory of having a higher probability of winning by switching doors after choosing one door and having one revealed to you.
+Pass how many simulations you want ran to "printmontesimstay()" for keeping your original decision.
+Do the same for "printmontesimother()" to see odds of winning by changing your decision from your original decision after one of the bunk options are revealed.
+Remove "print" from beginning of method to improve performance and pass higher parameters.